hazelapondi/Data-Analytics-Portfolio-Projects/README.md

 I queried [a dataset](https://drive.google.com/file/d/1ZpBC71J-SFbA0tgJjWiNy58QA57YT1I8/view) (I got from [Frank’s blog](https://towardsdatascience.com/9-sql-core-concepts-that-helped-me-get-my-first-data-analyst-job-a582f892276f)) containing information about 100+ top football players and gained the insights below:

-*The eldest player was born in 1981 and the youngest in 2000.
+* The eldest player was born in 1981 and the youngest in 2000.
 A reminder that football’s narrative is written by players young and old.

-*The average height of players is 182.79 cm, and the average weight stands at 78.10 kg.
+* The average height of players is 182.79 cm, and the average weight stands at 78.10 kg.

 *Most top players are between the ages 26 to 30, with 71 out of 148 players falling in this age group.

-*Goalkeepers (GK) account for the highest number of top players, with a count of 22 players.
+* Goalkeepers (GK) account for the highest number of top players, with a count of 22 players.
 On the flip side, the attacking midfielders on the right (RAM) and left (LAM) find themselves in solitary splendor, each with only one player.

-*Brazil is a football powerhouse, with 19 players, closely trailing behind the football juggernaut Spain, with 20 players.
-Meanwhile, the football landscape is painted with diversity, as many nations are represented by only one or two players.
-France and Germany both have 17 players each, while Italy and Argentina showcase their prowess with 7 players, among the other nations represented.
+* Brazil has 19 players, closely trailing behind Spain with 20 players.
+Many nations are represented by only one or two players.
+Whereas France and Germany both have 17 players each, while Italy and Argentina have 7 players.

-*FC Barcelona and FC Bayern München are at the pinnacle, both with a squad of 15 players.
-Closely followed by Real Madrid with 14 players.
-The narrative extends to the other football clubs with their distribution of players.
+* FC Barcelona and FC Bayern München both have a squad of 15 players.
+Followed by Real Madrid with 14 players.
 Among the other clubs featured Manchester City has 12 players, Liverpool has 8, Tottenham Hotspur has 6, Arsenal has 5, Chelsea has 3 and Manchester United has 2.

-*Barcelona, Real Madrid, Manchester City, and Manchester United are the economic powerhouses, with average wages surpassing the 200-euro mark, while FC Bayern München stands strong at a little over 140 euros.
+* Barcelona, Real Madrid, Manchester City, and Manchester United are the economic powerhouses, with average wages surpassing the 200-euro mark, while FC Bayern München stands strong at a little over 140 euros.

-*Lionel Messi, Eden Hazard, Cristiano Ronaldo, Kevin De Bruyne, and Antoine Griezmann emerge as the top grossing players in terms of wages i.e. the highest earners.
+* Lionel Messi, Eden Hazard, Cristiano Ronaldo, Kevin De Bruyne, and Antoine Griezmann emerge as the top grossing players in terms of wages i.e. the highest earners.

-*Neymar da Silva, Lionel Messi, Kylian Mbappé, Eden Hazard, Kevin De Bruyne, and Harry Kane emerge as the titans with the highest market values.
+* Neymar da Silva, Lionel Messi, Kylian Mbappé, Eden Hazard, Kevin De Bruyne, and Harry Kane emerge as the titans with the highest market values.

-*The average wage-value ratio is 3.79, indicating the average player in the dataset earns approximately 3.79 times their market value annually.
+* The average wage-value ratio is 3.79, indicating the average player in the dataset earns approximately 3.79 times their market value annually.